Conformal invariance of boundary touching loops of FK Ising model: Distortion of annuli under conformal maps

 \section{Distortion of annuli under conformal maps}

 Let $\domain$ be a simply connected domain and $\phi: \disc \to \domain$ is a conformal map.
 The next two lemmas establish bounds for distortion of annuli in terms of their conformal modulus which is a constant times $\log(R/r)$ for an annulus $A=A(z_0,r,R)$.
 The proofs can be found from Section~6.3.3 of \cite{Kemppainen:tb}.
+The results are needed in the proof of Theorem~\ref{thm: aizenman--burchard bounds} above.